meaniebeanie22/meaniebeanie22.github.io/chapters/how-the-ship-was-abandoned.md

 “[:Lillibullero](https://www.youtube.com/watch?v=uDhRthVLBQQ?t=10)” stopped off, and I could see the pair discussing what they ought to do.
-Had they gone and told Silver, all might have turned out differently; but they had their orders, I suppose, and decided to sit quietly where they were and hark back again to “Lillibullero.”
+Had they gone and told Silver, all might have turned out differently; but they had their orders, I suppose, and decided to sit quietly where they were and hark back again to “[:Lillibullero](https://www.youtube.com/watch?v=uDhRthVLBQQ?t=10).”

 There was a slight bend in the coast, and I steered so as to put it between us; even before we landed we had thus lost sight of the gigs.